th1z/jkalaha/README.md

-Just compile run "Kalaha.java" and you are ready to go.
+Just compile and run "Kalaha.java" and you are ready to go.